aayushx402/aayushx402/README.md

 </a>

 <h3 align="center">
-Hi there, I'm <a href="https://www.yushi.dev/" target="_blank" rel="noreferrer">Yu</a> 👋
+Hi there, I'm <a href="https://www.yushi.dev/" target="_blank" rel="noreferrer">aayush</a> 👋
 </h3>

 <h2 align="center">
-I'm a Full-Stack Web Developer 💻, Photographer 📸, and Designer 🎨!
+I'm part time coder at rust 💻, Photographer 📸
 </h2>

-I love the entire process of developing creative websites.
+I love the entire process of configuring linux.
 I love the challenge of finding caches and spending time to meet new people.
 Learning how people hide things and where people are likely to look.

 ### 🤝 Connect with me: